 Parenting Time Schedules

-Several NY parenting time schedules apply when separated parents still wish to spend time with their kids.
-However, you should consult a reputable New York child custody attorney to review your parenting plan for the best outcome.
+Several New York parenting time schedules apply when separated parents still wish to spend time with their kids.
+However, you should consult a reputable New York child custody attorney to reveiw your parenting plan for the best outcome.
+Contact us today at 914.615.9058 to have our expert child custody attorneys reveiw your proposed agreement.

 50/50 Parenting Schedule

-The plan rules that parents can spend almost equal time with their children.
-The schedule may have the child spending a week or two with the mother and the same amount with the father.
-However, you must ensure these plans do not interfere with the child’s needs, especially New York parenting and school time.
+This plan rules that parents can spend almost equal time with their children.
+The schedule may have the child spending a week or two with one parent and then the same amount of time with the other parent.
+However, you must ensure that these plans do not interfere with their needs, especially New York parenting and school time.

 60/40 Parenting Schedule